-The Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) is safely and efficiently destroying chemical weapons stored at the U.S. Army Pueblo Chemical Depot.
-Technology known as neutralization followed by biotreatment is used to destroy the majority of mustard agent contained in projectiles.
-PCAPP will employ three Static Detonation Chamber (SDC) units, each consisting of two units — the detonation chamber and the off-gas treatment system (OTS) — to augment the main plant by destroying all problematic munitions, including the 4.2-inch mortar rounds.
+The Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) is safely and efficiently destroying the chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot.
+Technology known as neutralization followed by biotreatment is used to destroy the majority of projectiles containing mustard agent.
+Three SDC units, each consisting of two components, the detonation chamber, and the off-gas treatment system (OTS), are augmenting the main plant by destroying 4.2-inch mortar rounds.
 The SDCs will also eliminate remaining overpacked 105mm and 155mm projectiles which were deemed unsuitable for processing in the main plant.

 What is the Static Detonation Chamber?

 An SDC uses thermal destruction methods to destroy munitions.
-An SDC is a nearly spherical, armored, high-alloy stainless steel vessel.
-The heat produced in this electrically heated containment vessel detonates the munition to destroy the agent and munitions components.
+An SDC is a nearly spherical, armored, high-alloy, stainless steel vessel.
+The electrically heated containment vessel detonates the munition to destroy the agent and munitions components.

 How does it work?

-Chemical agent-filled munitions are placed in a carrier, conveyed to the top of the SDC vessel and fed into the electrically heated detonation chamber.
-High temperature (approximately 1,100 degrees Fahrenheit or 600 degrees Celsius) detonates or deflagrates the munition, and the chemical agents are destroyed by thermal decomposition.
+Chemical agent-filled munitions are placed in a carrier, conveyed to the top of the SDC vessel and fed into the heated detonation chamber.
+High temperature (approximately 1,100 degrees Fahrenheit or 600 degrees Celsius) detonates or deflagrates the munition, and the chemical agent is destroyed by thermal decomposition.